Champions: Sheriff Studdard and Daly County

 Terry Greene Sterling and Jude Joffe-Block spotlight many of the real-world heroes who stood up against Sheriff Joe Arpaio in Driving While Brown.
 Mexican American activists routinely staged protests against Arpaio despite the threats of retribution and funneled information to the Department of Justice on civil rights abuses.
 Others in the community helped file and fund a class action lawsuit on behalf of migrants illegally abused by the Maricopa County Sheriff’s Office.

-In 2014, U.S. District Judge G. Murray Snow ordered Joe Arpaio to stop the racial profiling tactics of his deputies, an edict that was never enforced by the sheriff.
-Formal charges of contempt were filed against Arpaio in October 2016, who lost reelection the following month.
+In 2014, U.S. District Judge G. Murray Snow ordered Joe Arpaio to stop the racial profiling tactics of his deputies, an edict that the sheriff ignored.
+Formal charges of contempt were filed against him in October 2016 and Arpaio subsequently lost reelection the following month.
 Although found guilty in July 2017, he was quickly pardoned by President Donald Trump.

 Anthony Letizia